How the PF Can Help You

 We will welcome you to the PF regardless of your ability to pay.
 However, we do ask all clients to make a regular donation at each session, according to their genuine ability to do so.
 Private counselling elsewhere typically costs around £50 per session and client donations to the PF range from less than £5 up to this full amount.
 We will discuss the arrangement and agree an affordable donation level at your initial appointment with us.

 We will ask you if we can claim Gift Aid on your donations.
 This increases the amount we receive from your donation, without any further cost to you, as long as you are a UK tax payer.

 A small and efficient team of staff supports the work of the volunteers, and our main costs are administration, premises, and professional supervision of our counsellors.
 We have to fundraise every year to balance the books, so every pound donated by clients and other supporters is essential to our survival.

 All our counsellors offer their time on a voluntary (unpaid) basis.
 However, they are all professionally qualified to at least diploma level, or in the final stages of training with an accredited institution.
 All receive regular ongoing professional development to support their work, as well as professional supervision provided by the PF.
 All adhere to the COSCA Statement of Ethics and Code of Practice.

 Our counsellors have a wide variety of backgrounds and training, and may use, or draw from, approaches such as:

 You will meet with your counsellor every week, at our premises in Morningside.
 Each session will last for 50 minutes and take place on the same day and time each week, for the duration of the counselling.

-We offer 12 sessions initially, and this can usually be extended up to two years.
+We offer 12 sessions initially, and this can be extended up to two years in appropriate circumstances.

 Regular weekly sessions last for 50 minutes and take place in the PF premises at the same time, on the same day each week.
 You would be expected to attend these consistently unless you are ill or on holiday.
 The weekly rhythm of counselling is important to its effectiveness.